 But it does not mean that a suburb is a no-man’s land when it comes time to discover places that are worth visiting.
 The suburbs are often shunned by tourists, but that does not mean they do not hide some well-kept secrets.
 And to prove it to myself, I went to visit Petrie Island in Orléans for the first time.

 Petrie Island is usually flooded in the spring, creating a wetland habitat that supports unique flora and fauna.
 Ontario has classified the island as an Area of Natural and Scientific Interest.
-In short, it is one of the last places in the region to discover what the Ottawa River ecosystem looked like before the development of the nation’s capital.
+It is actually one of the last places in the region to discover what the Ottawa River ecosystem looked like before the urban development of the nation’s capital.